 Hard-boiled eggs are a versatile and nutritious ingredient that can be enjoyed on their own or used in various dishes.
 This recipe provides a simple method to make easy-peel hard-boiled eggs using vinegar and salt, ensuring hassle-free peeling every time.

-5. Boil the Eggs: Let the eggs boil for 9-12 minutes.
+For hard-boiled eggs, a boiling time of 9-12 minutes is recommended.
 For slightly softer yolks, boil for 9 minutes.
-For fully set yolks, boil for 12 minutes.
+For fully cooked yolks, boil for 12 minutes.

 - Start with room temperature eggs to prevent cracking when they hit the hot water.